 Flint Water Crisis Litigation

 Flint Water Crisis Class Action Litigation (E.D.
 Mich.): On November 10, 2021, the Court granted final approval of a landmark $626.25 million settlement in an ongoing environmental toxic tort class action brought on behalf of more than 90,000 Flint residents and businesses against the State of Michigan, the former Governor Rick Snyder, and other defendants for their roles in re-directing toxic levels of lead-contaminated water from the Flint River into the City of Flint’s drinking water system in an effort to save money.
-Thus far, plaintiffs have achieved $659.25 million in total settlements.
+In total, thus far, plaintiffs have achieved $659.25 million in settlements.

 Rasmussen, et al. v.
 The Walt Disney Company, et al.